 Installs Repo in the current directory.
 This creates a

-directory that contains Git repositories for the Repo source code and the
+directory with Git repositories for the Repo source code and the

--u: specify a URL from which to retrieve a manifest repository.
-The common manifest can be found at
+-u: Specify a URL from which to retrieve a manifest repository.
+The common manifest is found at

--m: select a manifest file within the repository.
-If no manifest name is selected, the default is default.xml.
+-m: Select a manifest file within the repository.
+If no manifest name is selected, the default is

--b: specify a revision, i.e., a particular manifest-branch.
+-b: Specify a revision, that is, a particular manifest-branch.

 .repo/ or a subdirectory of the parent directory.

-Downloads new changes and updates the working files in your local environment.
-If you run
+Downloads new changes and updates the working files in your local environment, essentially

-repo sync without any arguments, it will synchronize the files for all the projects.
+repo sync without arguments, it synchronizes the files for all projects.